Highlight hidden wall flaws

 Seasonal expansion and contraction of studs can push nails out of the drywall.
-You can't just resink the nail and apply joint compound over the top—the nail will pop back out.
-To permanently fix the problem, drive a drywall screw about 2 in. above or below the popped nail.
+You can’t just resink the nail and apply joint compound over the top—the nail will pop back out.
+To permanently fix a popped nail, drive a drywall screw about 2 in. above or below the popped nail.
 Use a 1-1/4-in. screw (screws hold better than nails).
-A longer screw isn't better—it's actually more likely to pop out than a shorter one.
+A longer screw isn’t better—it’s actually more likely to pop out than a shorter one.

 Now pull out the nail, holding a wide putty knife under your pry bar to protect the wall.
 Tap the empty nail hole with the putty knife handle to knock protruding drywall fragments into the wall (or you won’t get a smooth coat of filler on the wall).
 Finally, cover the screw head and fill the nail hole with three coats of joint compound.

 Prime torn paper edges, sand and then apply joint compound to smooth and hide the flaw.

 The back of a chair, a flying video game remote or an aggressive kid with a toy truck can tear the drywall paper face.
 A coat of paint or joint compound over torn paper will create a fuzzy texture.
 For a smooth finish, seal the torn paper.
 Start by cutting away any loose paper.
 Then seal the exposed drywall with a stain-blocking primer.
 This keeps the drywall from absorbing moisture from the soon-to-be-applied joint compound.
 Wait for the primer to dry, then sand the exposed drywall edges to remove paper nubs.
 Cover the gouge with a thin layer of joint compound, feathering it out along the wall.
 If necessary, apply a second coat, feathering it as well, then wait for it to dry and sand it smooth.